Empower Yourself and Your Business with Food Safety

 - Quickly remove the food if someone has contaminated the food.

-- Food must be kept under 5 °C or above 60 °C to avoid the temperature danger zone.
+- To avoid the temperature danger zone, food must be kept under 5 °C or above 60 °C.

 - Always use a clean and sanitised thermometer to check the temperature at the centre of the food.